nammenam/master/paper/thesis.typ

 == Birth Of Neuromorphic Computing

 #serif-text()[
-Now, you introduce your field as the "other path"—the one that stuck with the biology. **The "Father": Carver Mead (1980s): Explain that at the same time backpropagation was taking off, Carver Mead proposed a different path: instead of simulating simplified neurons on digital computers (like deep learning), we should emulate the analog physics of real neurons in silicon (VLSI).
+Now, you introduce your field as the "other path"—the one that stuck with the biology.
+The "Father": Carver Mead (1980s): Explain that at the same time backpropagation was taking off, Carver Mead proposed a different path: instead of simulating simplified neurons on digital computers (like deep learning), we should emulate the analog physics of real neurons in silicon (VLSI).

+While one branch of AI was abstracting the neuron into a mathematical function to be simulated on digital sequential processors (the von Neumann architecture), Caltech's Carver Mead saw a fundamental inefficiency.
+He observed that the digital simulation of neural processes was incredibly power-hungry, whereas the brain itself runs complex computations on just a few watts.

+In the 1980s, Mead proposed neuromorphic engineering.
+The core idea was not to *simulate* the logic of a neuron, but to *emulate* its physics.
+He championed using VLSI (Very-Large-Scale Integration) analog circuits to build artificial neurons and synapses directly in silicon.

+His key insight was to operate transistors in their "sub-threshold" regime—an analog, low-power state where their behavior (the relationship between current and voltage) is governed by the same exponential physics that dictates the flow of ions through a neuron's membrane.

+This approach offered several revolutionary advantages:
+* Co-location of Memory and Processing: In a von Neumann computer, data is constantly shuttled between the CPU and memory (the "von Neumann bottleneck").
+In Mead's silicon neurons, the "memory" (the synaptic weight) is physically part of the same circuit as the "processor" (the neuron body), just as it is in the brain.
+* Massive Parallelism: Each silicon neuron and synapse operates in parallel, just like their biological counterparts.
+* Power Efficiency: By emulating the analog physics directly, these circuits could be thousands or even millions of times more power-efficient than a digital simulation of the same process.
+* Event-Driven: Like real neurons, these circuits were designed to be "event-driven," meaning they only consume power when a "spike" (an electrical pulse) actually occurs.

+Mead's early work, like the silicon retina, proved the concept.
+It was a chip that didn't just capture pixels, but processed visual information (like edge detection and motion) directly on the sensor in an analog, brain-inspired way.
+This marked the birth of a field dedicated to building hardware that *is* the network, rather than hardware that just *runs* a simulation of one.
 ]

 #v(2em)